-When hydrophobic groups are added to CHT, for example by acylation with fatty acids or alkylation with hydrocarbon chains, amphiphilic derivatives can be obtained, useful for their surface active properties and aggregation behavior, affording nanoparticles, micelles and hydrogels [42-45].
-These derivatives find interesting applications in the biomedical field as drug delivery systems and for lipophilic water contaminants absorption (i.e., oils).
-Additionally, hydrophobic derivatization increases both antibacterial and hemostatic activity [46].
+When hydrophobic groups are added to CHT, for example by acylation with fatty acids or alkylation with hydrocarbon chains, amphiphilic derivatives can be obtained, useful for their surface active properties and aggregation behavior affording nanoparticles, micelles, and hydrogels [41-44].
+These derivatives find interesting applications in the biomedical field as drug delivery systems, and for lipophilic water contaminants absorption (i.e. oils).
+In addition, hydrophobic derivatization increases both the antibacterial and the hemostatic activity [45].

-If the derivatization reagents contain sulfhydryl groups (-SH), thiolated CHT derivatives can be obtained [47,48].
-Thiol groups may be useful as adhesive groups and antibacterial properties, or their chemical reactivity can be exploited for further chemoselective derivatization reactions through click chemistry approaches [49] or by oxidation to the corresponding disulfide adducts [50].
+If the derivatization reagents contain sulfhydryl groups (-SH), thiolated CHT derivatives can be obtained [46,47].
+Thiol groups may be useful as adhesive groups and anti208 209 bacterial properties, or their chemical reactivity can be exploited for further chemoselective derivatization reactions through click-chemistry approaches [48] or by oxidation to the corresponding disulfide adducts [49].
 Disulfide bond formation may be a limitation as well, if undesired.

 Taking advantage of the higher nucleophilicity of the amine groups (as the free base) when compared to the hydroxyl groups, several strategies can be applied for the chemoselective chitosan functionalization (Scheme 1).
-The amine group can act as a nucleophile in nucleophilic substitution to (per)alkylated ammonium derivatives (Scheme 1a) [51], nucleophilic opening of epoxides (Scheme 1b) [52] or aziridines (Scheme 1c) [53], nucleophilic acyl substitution to the corresponding amides (Scheme 1d) [54], donor in 1,4-Michael additions (Scheme 1e) [55], Schiff base adducts formation (Scheme 1f) [47,56], eventually followed by reductive amination to the corresponding secondary or tertiary amines (Scheme 1g).
-Notably, the nucleophilic attack of carbonyl derivatives towards the formation of imines (Schiff base) or amines (reductive amination), as well as Michael additions, is fully chemoselective, allowing the derivatization of the sole C-2 position of CHT, while nitrogen peralkylation affords ammonium derivatives, characterized with a pH-independent polycationic character [57].
+The amine group can act as a nucleophile in nucleophilic substitution to (per)alkylated ammonium derivatives (Scheme 1a) [50], nucleophilic opening of epoxides (Scheme 1b) [51], or aziridines (Scheme 1c) [52], nucleophilic acyl substitution to the corresponding amides (Scheme 1d) [53], donor in 1,4-Michael additions (Scheme 1e) [54], Schiff base adducts formation (Scheme 1f) [46,55], eventually followed by reductive amination to the corresponding secondary or tertiary amines (Scheme 1g).
+It is worth noting that the nucleophilic attack to carbonyl derivatives towards the formation of imines (Schiff base) or amines (reductive amination), as well as Michael additions are fully chemoselective, allowing the derivatization of the sole C-2 position of CHT, while nitrogen peralkylation affords ammonium derivatives, characterized with a pH-independent polycationic character [56].